piktonus97m/piktonus-io/vault/about.md

 ### About Me

 Hi, I'm Francisco Sanabria.
-I'm currently working at IBM as System engineer, EDI & B2B specialist and IBM Cloud practitioner.
-I like containers and it's technologies.
-I'm a visual artist, and music producer.
+I'm currently working at IBM as Cloud Engineer.
+I'm a visual artist, and music producer. ^neceskf8hdbd

 In this place we have the freedom to make mistakes, to fail, to learn and to succeed.
 I hate humans, but this is a space where we respect each other.
 I hope to be able to share everything that comes to my mind, here I want to feel free to talk about the things I like and the things that make me feel uncomfortable.